anuhimustee/GlowStream-Media-Analysis/README.md

 In this project, I assumed the role of a Data Analyst at GlowStream Media, a private entertainment company planning to launch a new show by analyzing the trends and performance of blockbuster movies from 2015-2023.
 Unlike typical movies review shows, GlowStream wants to avoid subjective opinions and focus on data-driven insights.
 They aim to explore themes like box office performance, audience demographics, critical receptions, and streaming platform popularity.

 > **_Disclaimer:_** All datasets and reports do not represent any company, institution or country, the datasets are part of a capstone project in Data Analysis with TechCruh Africa
-> For this project, some numbers of questions were answered using Excel analysis features like pivot table, conditional formatting, etc
+> For this project,some numbers of questions were answered using Excel analysis features like pivot table, conditional formatting,etc

 ### Project Overview